denismattos/Future-Expansion-Continued/README.md

 ## Changelog
 ### 4.1.4.2
 Fixing errors in preparation for the next major update – in which I'll attempt to fix all remaining errors.
-* Fixed many green errors.
+* Fixed several green errors.
 * Fixed all yellow errors besides one.
 More details on a future foreword.
-Fixed several green erros
 ### 4.1.4.1
 * Small changes to the documentation.
 * Fixed the yellow errors to which the game's report provides alternatives, in preparation for the next major update – in which I'll attempt to fix all remaining errors.